runpod/docs/docs/hub/publishing-guide.md

 These files should be placed in the `.runpod` directory at the root of your repository.
 This directory takes precedence over the root directory, allowing you to override common files like `Dockerfile` and `README.md` specifically for the Hub.

-## Steps to publish your repo
+## How to publish your repo

+Follow these steps to add your GitHub repo to the Hub:

-1. Create a `.runpod` directory in the root directory of your repo.
+1. Create a `.runpod` folder in the root directory of your repo.
-2. Use the reference guides below to create `hub.json` and `tests.json` files in the `.runpod` directory.
+2. Use the reference guides below to create `hub.json` and `tests.json` files in the `.runpod` folder.
 3. Ensure your repository contains a `handler.py`, `Dockerfile` (if not already set up for [RunPod Serverless](/serverless/overview)), and a `README.md` file in either the `.runpod` or root directory.
 4. Create a new GitHub release (the Hub indexes releases, not commits).
 5. Click **Add Your Repo** in the top-right of the RunPod console [Hub page](https://www.runpod.io/console/hub).